 "The Prophet entered Mecca and (at that time) there were three hundred and sixty idols around the Ka'ba.
 He started stabbing the idols with a stick he had in his hand and reciting: "Truth (Islam) has come and Falsehood (disbelief) has vanished."
 (Bukhari 43:658)

 The prophet of Islam then sent his men out to destroy the temples of other tribes, both around Mecca (Ibn Ishaq/Hisham 840) and as far away as Yemen (Bukhari 59:643).

-Before evicting those who would not convert, Muhammad first used the allied strength of the local Meccans to conquer a neighboring city, al-Taif, as payback for their earlier rejection of him (and, ironically enough, their own unwillingness to make an alliance with him against the Meccans).
+Before evicting those who would not convert, Muhammad first used the allied strength of the local Meccans to conquer a neighboring city, al-Taif, as payback for their earlier rejection of him (and, ironically enough, their own unwillingness to make an alliance of war with him against the Meccans).

 "So when the sacred months have passed away, then slay the idolaters wherever you find them, and take them captives and besiege them and lie in wait for them in every ambush, then if they repent and keep up prayer and pay the poor-rate, leave their way free to them."
 (Quran 9:5)

 The prayer and "poor due" mentioned in the verse are among the pillars of Islam - salat and zakat respectively.
 According to Islam's holiest text therefore, the only way for polytheists to avoid death was to convert to Islam or flee the city.
 Consider the fate of an elderly man who preferred to pray in his own way:

 "The Prophet recited Suratan-Najm (103) at Mecca and prostrated while reciting it and those who were with him did the same except an old man who took a handful of small stones or earth and lifted it to his forehead and said, 'This is sufficient for me.'
 Later on, I saw him killed as a non-believer."
 (Sahih Muslim 19:173) .